ophub/amlogic-s9xxx-openwrt/make-openwrt/README.md

 - The necessary installation/update scripts will be automatically downloaded from the [ophub/luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) repository to the `common-files/usr/sbin` directory.

-## documents

-The OpenWrt usage documentation is stored here.

 ## kernel

 The necessary kernel will be automatically downloaded from the [ophub/kernel](https://github.com/ophub/kernel) repository to the `kernel` directory.